-

 - The Circle of

-5ths diagram shown below can be used to practice chord progressions.
+5ths diagram below can be used to practice chord progressions.

-diagram shows a sample chord family for the Key of C:
+a chord family for the Key of C:

 -